- Home

 - your personality

-- the support you have from other people
+- the support you have from others

 - how much your life will change as a result of the death